LehuaRyon/coffee_tasting_journal/notes.md

         - heroku is public domain w/public server

 Get Params Data through:
+    - keep key names aligned with columns in database
+        - two ways to create coffee object:
+            - not needed bc of above: @coffee = Coffee.new(name: params[:name], roaster: params[:roaster], etc.)
+            - simplified & better: @coffee = Coffee.new(params)
     - dynamic routes, URL
         - key will be stored inside of params hash
         - value is whatever was replacing placeholder